srak71/Shuffle-AI/README.md

 ## F) Security

-The following security measures were taken to mitigate vulnerabilities of the AI system from attackers.
+The following security measures were taken to mitigate memory safety vulnerabilities of our AI system from attackers.

         🔰 Use of a memory safe language: python v3.10.0.